roncproject/jsonplaceholder.typicode.com_api-test/README.md

 * In the root of "java-cucumber-apitest", you will find a log file to make sense of the run

 # TODO
+* This is is a work in progress
-* Obviously, make more Call requests
+ * Add all the requests (cancel, confirm)
-* Add more API tests
+ * Add more tests
+ * Split up the "steps" file
+ * Move the logging level from INFO to TRACE
+ * etc etc

 # Remarks
 * As there are no specs delivered with the Order-service, there are no defects, only remarks